SamuelGarrattIqa/katacoda/intro_to_ruby/using_methods.md

 and it will behave the same way (though I think the first approach is clearer).

-Ruby is not a strict as these languages, allowing you not to explicitly specify the class of each parameter.
+In Ruby you do not explicitly specify the class of each parameter.
 This allows a great amount of flexibility and also simplifies your code.
 You can easily add validation if specific class types are not allowed or you could also perform a conversion on the input so that you're sure it's in the correct state.